50 facts and figures about D-Day

 Secrecy and deception were key

-In what the Saturday Evening Post calls “the century’s best-kept secret,” the Allies bluffed the enemy with a years-long series of elaborate ruses known collectively as Operation Fortitude, which was designed to trick the Germans as to Allied intentions.
+In what the Saturday Evening Post called “the century’s best-kept secret,” the Allies bluffed the enemy with a years-long series of elaborate ruses known collectively as Operation Fortitude, which was designed to trick the Germans as to Allied intentions.
 They spread misinformation through false news reports, planted intelligence, and false radio broadcasts that were designed to be intercepted by the enemy.
 They also created fake armored columns of make-believe tanks comprised of wood and rubber, fake troop encampments, and launched fleets of inflatable dummy warships.

 [Pictured: Nazi leader Adolf Hitler stands with Heinrich Himmler and staff while looking across the English Channel from Calais in August 1940.]